lumpfish/openjdk-tests/doc/MoreTriage.md

 Look for the test output which is the reason for the failure - likely to be a message or thrown exception.
 If you're lucky it may be obvious what is wrong - but more likely you'll want to rerun the test and add some debugging to pinpoint the cause of the failure.

 There are two ways you can rerun a test - on the AdoptOpenJDK / Adoptium Jenkins farm via the 'Grinder' job, or locally on a machine you own.
-If you find you need to add debugging to the test case and / or the jdk then for working for instance on VirtualBox linux on your laptop may well be the easiest / fastest way to make progress.
+If you find you need to add debugging to the test case and / or the jdk then working for instance on VirtualBox linux on your laptop may well be the easiest / fastest way to make progress.

 ##### Rerunning a test in a grinder (https://ci.adoptopenjdk.net/view/Test_grinder/job/Grinder/build):

 The 'unit of execution' for a 'functional' or 'system' test is the test target.
-The target target can also be used to run openjdk tests, but the openjdk targets run a lot of subtests and it is likely you will want to rerun just a single failing subtest (the output from the failing test is printed to the Jenkins joblog - the output from passing tests is deleted).
+The test target can also be used to run openjdk tests, but the openjdk targets run a lot of subtests and it is likely you will want to rerun just a single failing subtest (the output from the failing test is printed to the Jenkins joblog - the output from passing tests is deleted).
 To find an individual failing subtest look for 'TEST: ' (note the trailing space) in the Jenkins job log.

 1. To rerun a test target, go to the 'Test Selection Parameters' section in the Grinder 'Build with Parameters' page.
 - Set 'BUILD_LIST' to functional, openjdk or system according to the test suite the target is in.